 Give them space and peace to breed and feed naturally.
 Look out for Department of Conservation signs about nesting grounds and avoid any roped off areas.

 Kauri trees are the kings of our forests but they’re at risk from kauri dieback disease.
-The Bay of Plenty is the ONLY region that hasn’t yet been affected and we want it to stay that way.
+The Bay of Plenty is the only region in New Zealand that hasn’t yet been affected and we want it to stay that way.
 Prevent the spread by staying on the track and avoid walking over kauri roots.
 There are special ‘scrub and spray’ stations at the entrance of some popular tracks to clean your shoes.
 If you’re taking a dog into the forest, clean their paws too.
-For more information watch this video from the BOP Regional Council.
+For more information, watch this video from the Bay of Plenty Regional Council.

 Poo in a loo – and be prepared for when there isn’t one.
 Our bush and waterways are not toilets and nasty infections like giardia can make others sick if you answer mother nature’s call in the great outdoors.
 Use a toilet when you see one or carry an emergency poop bag with you!